 Cost – $1550

-Patch Adams — entered medical school in 1967 to use medicine as a vehicle for social change; promotes and practices living a life of public joy as a revolutionary act; fount of ideas for avoiding burn-out in long-term social justice and health.
+Patch Adams entered medical school in 1967 to use medicine as a vehicle for social change; promotes and practices living a life of public joy as a revolutionary act; fount of ideas for avoiding burn-out in long-term social justice and health.
 Enthusiator.
 (Patch is usually with us for several days on this trip, as his schedule allows).

-Colin McLaughlin– has been with Gesundheit for 6 years, from the Peruvian Amazon to Guatemala City.
+Colin McLaughlin has been with Gesundheit for 7 years, from the Peruvian Amazon to Guatemala City.
 He is currently a clown at the St Louis Children’s Hospital, as well as a community social worker, a director and playwright, and a musician.
 This trip is his favorite week of the year.